sec-bit/clover-protocol/clover-protocol.md

 ## Why Rollup on Nervos?

 Nervo's design philosophy is that the computation is done off-chain(L2, L3...), while the L1 blockchain, the Common Knowledge Base, is responsible for verification for the validity of the computation.
-This design paradigm makes Rollup(especially zk-Rollup) a natural and perfect L2 solution fit for CKB L1.
-Indeed, recently Nervos Foundation proposed Godwoken -- a framework to build Rollup solutions upon Nervos CKB, which offer optimistic rollup and zk rollup templates, and a bunch of customizable components.
+This design paradigm makes Rollup(especially zkRollup) a natural and perfect L2 solution fit for CKB L1.
+Indeed, recently Nervos Foundation proposed [Godwoken](https://github.com/nervosnetwork/godwoken/) -- a framework to build Rollup solutions upon Nervos CKB, which offer optimistic rollup and zk rollup templates, and a bunch of customizable components.
 Therefore developers and service providers can composite their rollup solutions to fit different scenarios.

 The Clover protocol takes full advantage of the Cell model in the CKB architecture.
-The *type* field in the Cell enables secure updating of Commitment, and the updating process does not increase the amount of data in the Cell, thus reducing the Operator's cost.
+The `lock` and `type` field in the Cell enables secure updating of Commitment, and the updating process does not increase the amount of data in the Cell, thus reducing the Operator's cost.
 Similarly, transaction blocks committed to the Cell also consume no additional CKB and are only subject to the VM cycles consumed by the proof.
 Type-specified smart contracts relax the restriction on operator roles, so multiple operators can be introduced, preventing a single point of failure in Layer 2.

-Clover uses one Cell as a Pool to hold all assets (one UDT) deposited by the user, and since there are only Transfer transactions in the Operator's submitted block, this Cell is consumed, creating a new Cell of the same size.
+Clover uses one Cell as a Pool (called Vault Cell) to hold all assets (one UDT) deposited by the user, and since there are only transfer transactions in the Operator's submitted block, this Cell is consumed, creating a new Cell of the same size.
 For deposit, an additional UDT Cell needs to be merged with the asset pool as an input.
 For a withdraw operation, the user can withdraw his balance to a new Cell.

 ## What is aSVC and why it's important?